KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/stun.md

   * Regular bonus: x2 damage, 1 second stun, but -1 second to burning time and -1 second to slow time.
   * Boss bonus: x3 damage, no stun, and no reduction to other statuses.

-After evolving, the stun tower will have a second chain lightning after each attack.
+At level 8, the stun tower will have a second chain lightning after each attack.
 The chain lightning does 25% of the original's damage.

 # Base Stats Before Power Up